Tiamat-Tech/InSight-o3/README.md

 ```
 To use your own training datasets, you need to replace the name after `+data.batch_sampler.weights.` with the name you put in the `data_source` field of your training data parquet files.

 Auto-resuming is enabled by default.
-You can run the same command to resume training.
+You can always run the same command to resume training.
+To resume from a specific training step (instead of the latest checkpointed step), use `export RESUME_FROM_STEP=<step>`.

 More detailed configurations for training and evaluation can be found in `recipe/vsearch/_base.sh` and `recipe/vsearch/config/qwen_2_5_vl_7b_async.yaml`.
 Feel free to open issues if there's anything unclear!

 ### Evaluation